Thermodynamics in Environmental Chemistry

 Applications

-Thermodynamics has a wide range of applications in environmental chemistry.
-These applications include:
+Thermodynamics has broad applications in environmental chemistry:

-- Predicting the fate of pollutants in the environment
+- Predicting pollutant fate in the environment

 - Designing remediation strategies for contaminated sites